StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/view-alerts-linked-to-a-case.md

 # View Alerts Linked to a Case

-This topic provides step-by-step instructions for viewing alerts linked to a [case](../cases/about-cases.md) in TheHive.
+View alerts linked to a [case](../cases/about-cases.md) in TheHive to see which alerts contributed to the investigation.

 An alert is automatically linked to a case when you [create a case from an alert](../alerts/create-a-case-from-an-alert.md) or [add an alert to an existing case](../alerts/add-an-alert-to-an-existing-case.md).